dexC166/dex-note-taking-app/README.md

 This project, Dex-Note-Taking-App, is a hands-on, ground-up build I created to master the MERN stack (MongoDB, Express, React, Node) and hone modern full-stack development skills.

-My entire development journey of this app was shaped by the insights, best practices, and tutorials of [burakorkmez (codesistency on YouTube)](https://www.youtube.com/@codesistency).
-A heartfelt thank you for the guidance and inspiration! 🙌
+While I started this journey following the excellent tutorials of [burakorkmez (codesistency on YouTube)](https://www.youtube.com/@codesistency), I quickly delved off the beaten path to make this app truly mine.
+Through extensive experimentation, customizations, and iterative improvements, I've transformed the initial tutorial code into a personalized learning experience that reflects my growth as a developer.
+This is where the real learning happens when you take the foundation and build your own! 🙌

 ---